G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 As we never send anything to the GPS so Tx is set to Null (255) which saves a pin for future use.</i>

 TinyGPS++.h Library.
-It MUST be Mikal Haets TinyGPSPlus.
-(See Notes at foot of page)  http://arduiniana.org/libraries/tinygpsplus
+It MUST be Mikal Harts TinyGPSPlus.
+(See Notes at foot of page)<br>  http://arduiniana.org/libraries/tinygpsplus

 Timelib.h  Paul Stoffregen's Time Library. https://github.com/PaulStoffregen/Time used to set your local time offset from UTC.